 What happens, if you don’t boost your site by the given time frame?

 Sites that don’t conform to Google’s responsive rules by 21st April 2015 will be punished in mobile search rankings.
 Although there is yet to be any declaration on how mobile searches will influence desktop positioning performance, it is likely that there will be a long-term influence.

 Get Yourself Prepared for this change with the following tools and See how Google Crawler Blot sees your web pages.

 - Mobile Friendly Test – Use this tool if you want to test just a few pages.

 - Mobile Usability Report – If you want to get the entire list of Mobile Usability Issues across your website then you can use your Webmaster Tools account.

 The straightforward solution is to upgrade your site to a responsive layout.
 Most Content Management Systems have a lot of recognized responsive site templates.
-But if you require something more bespoke, then hire a developer who has the skills to make a bespoke responsive site.
+But if you require something more bespoke, then hire a responsive web development company who has the skills to make a bespoke responsive site.